Pantry Creamy Chicken Ramen Soup is an easy lunch for one. Make it in the microwave! Perfect for dorm rooms.

 Adding some chicken stock boosts the flavor along with your favorite herb mix.

-The soup is delicious as written, but you can boost the health factor by adding some chopped, fresh spinach, baby kale, or arugula near the end of the cook time (just long enough to wilt the leaves).
+The soup is delicious as written, but you can boost the health factor by adding some chopped, fresh spinach, baby kale, or arugula near the end of the cook time.

 Making Pantry Creamy Chicken Ramen Soup